Springe direkt zu Inhalt

 Work Within Top Research Groups

-During the research phase, you will join one of the 30 research groups in our Department.
-You will work closely with postgraduates and professors and learn to perform independently in your chosen field of physics.
+During the research phase, you will become part of one of the 30 research groups within our department.
+Collaborating closely with postgraduate researchers and professors, you will develop the skills to work independently in your chosen field of physics.

-Our teaching staff is accessible and supportive.
-We encourage individual choices and inspire students to take advantage of our department’s ample opportunities for international collaboration and networking.
+Our teaching staff is approachable and dedicated to your success.
+We foster individual development and inspire students to make the most of the department’s extensive opportunities for international collaboration and networking.

 Open-Minded and Vibrant – Just Like Berlin